wevote/weconnect-server/README.md

 That's it, you are ready to continue on setting up the weconnect-server

-This picture shows the the WeVoteServer in Postgres that was previously setup for the WeVoteServerDB (Python API Server), with an additional database that you just created for WeConnectDB.
+This picture shows the WeVoteServer in Postgres that was previously setup for the WeVoteServerDB (Python API Server), with an additional database that you just created for WeConnectDB.
 (No problem at all, if you don't have a WeVoteServerDB)

 <br><img src="docs/images/PgAdminObjectExplorer.png" alt="Alt Text" width="600" >